The Web of Fear: Commercial releases

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in August 1976, entitled Doctor Who and The Web of Fear.
 Episode 1 of The Web of Fear, then the only surviving episode of the serial, was released on DVD in 2004 as part of the Lost in Time box set.
 The serial's surviving audio was later released on CD and as an MP3 download by the BBC, with linking narration provided by Frazer Hines.

 On 11 October 2013, the recovered episodes were released on iTunes, with episode 3 represented with a tele-snap photo reconstruction accompanied by the surviving off-air soundtrack.
 The iTunes release would become one of the top ten most downloaded releases of that week.
-The serial was released on VOD in 2013 and on DVD in 2014.
+The serial was released on VOD in 2013 and on DVD in 2014, which sold 15,000 units the first week in the UK, a record for the Doctor Who classic series line at the time.
 A special edition, featuring an animated third episode, was released on DVD and Blu-ray on 16 August 2021.